Sher-Chowdhury/codingbee_docs/categories/kubernetes/03_install_kubernetes/install-kubernetes-on-macOS.md

 ## Using Docker with Minikube

-The minikube vm comes with Docker preinstalled.
+The kubecluster running inside the minikube vm actually used Docker to run all the containers.
 So when you create kubernetes objects, e.g. pods, then you can use the docker cli to view the underlying containers that have been created.
 You might want to do this for troubleshooting/debugging purposes.

 In our macbooks, the docker cli is preconfigured to interact with the docker daemon that's running directly on our macbook.
 At the moment our macbook isn't directly running any contaienrs: